Michigan father deported after living in U.S. for 30 years

 Garcia was given a date for removal after Thanksgiving, but the family was called just a few days before and told they were going to extend his time until after the holidays, his wife said.

-“We did not have a Christmas tree we did not out up any Christmas decorations because we were sad,” she said.
-“We knew what we had to face was going to be head on and it was going to be devastating so we just took it day by day process and just hoped for the best.”
+“We did not have a Christmas tree, we did not put up any Christmas decorations because we were sad,” she said.
+“We knew what we had to face was going to be head on and it was going to be devastating, so we just took it day by day process and just hoped for the best.”

-But Lorenzana-Miles said there was no guarantee and that cases like this are far too common.
+But Lorenzana-Miles said that there was no guarantee and that cases like this are far too common.

 “This is one of dozens of cases that are happening every month and these are families that are really well established, that are contributing to society — they’re paying their taxes, their children are going to school,” she said.
 “I just want people to remember that this is just one drop."